SEARCH WITH THE PROGRAM FINDER

 El curso ofrece una introducción al cine español desde el inicio de la democracia, en los años setenta, hasta la actualidad, con una atención particular hacia aquellos cineastas que destacan tanto por su valor artístico como por su capacidad para reflejar los rasgos más destacables de la realidad y la cultura española contemporánea.
 Las diferentes sesiones del curso exponen el imaginario plural del cine español más reciente, a través de la obra de autores como Pedro Almodóvar, Víctor Erice, Julio Médem, Alejandro Amenábar o José Luis Guerín.

-Over the recent years, R has become the leading software tool for statistical computing and graphics.
-The software is greatly enhanced by numerous contributed packages submitted by users.
-The majority of computing in the leading applied statistical journals is done in R, and R is used almost exclusively in some of the leading-edge applications, such as in genetics and data mining.
-The purpose of this course is to set a foundation for full exploitation and creative use of the statistical language for computing and graphics R. The course will introduce students to the syntax and inner workings of R, to become proficient in everyday computational tasks with datasets of all kinds, skilled in applications of elementary statistical methods, with emphasis on (initial) data exploration and simple graphics.
-The focus will also be placed on opportunities to enhance the learning experience in other statistical courses by illustrating and applying basic statistical concepts in R.
+The purpose of this course is to set a foundation for full exploitation and creative use of the statistical language for computing and graphics R. The course introduces students to the syntax and inner workings of R, to become proficient in everyday computational tasks with datasets of all kinds, skilled in applications of elementary statistical methods, with emphasis on (initial) data exploration and simple graphics.

-API students in Barcelona can choose from three different housing options.
-Students may choose to live with a host family, in a student apartment, or in a student dormitory.
-Internet access is included in all three options.
+API students in Barcelona can choose from two different housing options.
+Students may choose to live with a host family or in a student dormitory.
+Internet access is included in both options.

 Students who choose to live with families share a double room with a fellow API student and be provided with 2 meals per day and laundry service.
 Students can opt for a single room for an additional fee.